-We own and manage Clydebank Social

-Economy Centre (SEC) which opened in 2005.
+We own and manage Clydebank Social Economy Centre (SEC) which opened in 2005.
 The SEC provides quality, inclusive accommodation for social economy, voluntary sector and community businesses.

-The SEC, situated in the centre of Clydebank, is a refurbished 5,000ft building which currently offers accessible office, boardroom and meeting facilities at excellent rental rates throughout the year.
+The SEC, situated in the centre of Clydebank, is a refurbished 5,000ft2 building which currently offers accessible office, boardroom and meeting facilities at excellent rental rates throughout the year.

 We are delighted that, at present, the majority of the office space is rented to Community Links Scotland and the Citizens Advice Bureau.
-The SEC also hosts a disaster recovery suite for local housing associations.

-Small print
+Small Print